jprieton/underscores-webpack/README.md

 # Enable webpack 5.x in underscore based theme

-This guide allows to you use webpack 5.x with `_s`, we need update only the `@wordpress/scripts` package and do some adjusts.
+This guide allows to you use webpack 5.x with `_s`, we need do some adjusts.

 Please read the entire guide carefully to understand the steps involved in this change, you can find a link to a bash script for the automation of these tasks at the end of this document, additionally you can see the source code of this script [here](https://github.com/jprieton/underscore-webpack/blob/main/enable-webpack.sh).